brunoV/throttler/README.md

 # Throttler

-Throttles the throughput of function calls and `core.async` channels.
+Throttle the throughput of function calls and `core.async` channels.

 Uses the [token bucket algorithm][1] to control both the overall rate as well as the burst rate.